prometheusresearch-archive/react-stylesheet/README.md

 ## States for styled DOM components

-Styled DOM components are allowed to have states:
+Styled DOM components are allowed to have variants:

 ```javascript
 import {styleComponent} from 'react-stylesheet'